Malik Ellison

-Malik Ellison (born August 17, 1996) is an American professional basketball player for Kauhajoen Karhu of the Korisliiga.
-He played college basketball for the St. John's Red Storm, the Pittsburgh Panthers, and the Hartford Hawks.
+Malik Ellison (born August 17, 1996) is an American former professional basketball player He played college basketball for the St. John's Red Storm, the Pittsburgh Panthers, and the Hartford Hawks.

 Early life

 Raised in Voorhees Township, New Jersey, Ellison was nicknamed “Missile,” and attended Life Center Academy in Burlington.
 He missed the beginning of his senior season with a broken tibia, not returning to the court until December 2014.
 In January 2015, Ellison scored 28 points and tallied in a 60–54 win against Orangeville Prep at the Spalding Hoophall Classic.
 As a senior, he averaged 20 points, 7 rebounds and 4 assists per game.
 Ellison committed to playing college basketball for St. John's, choosing the Red Storm over offers from Maryland, Seton Hall, Temple, Xavier and South Carolina.

 College career

 Ellison started nine games as a freshman and averaged 7.3 points, 2.5 rebounds and 2.6 assists per game.
 As a sophomore, Ellison averaged 7.4 points and 2.5 assists per game.
 He transferred to Pittsburgh after the season.
 Ellison made 16 starts as a junior and averaged 5.8 points, 3.8 rebounds and 1.2 assists per game.
 He provided energetic defense on the perimeter but struggled with his shooting, hitting 44.5 percent of his attempts from the floor, and his production declined during Atlantic Coast Conference play.
 Following the season, he transferred to Hartford as a graduate transfer.
 Ellison missed the start of his senior season due to a sprained ankle.
 On January 25, 2020, he scored a career-high 31 points and had 12 rebounds in a 62–48 win over Albany.
 As a senior, Ellison averaged 18.7 points and 9.7 rebounds per game, and scored in double figures in all but three games.
 He was named to the First Team All-America East as well as receiving NABC All-District 1 honors.